EU May Take Measures Against Poland Over Russian Influence Committee Law - Commission - UrduPoint

 The committee will consist of nine members who will be appointed or dismissed by the Polish Sejm, the lower house of parliament, and is expected to investigate alleged Russian influence on Poland's internal security between 2007 and 2022.
 The committee will also be tasked with investigating the activities of Polish state officials and top managers whose actions could harm Poland's interests during the same period.

-Last week, the law was passed by the Polish parliament with a narrow majority of those voting in favor.
+Last week, the law was passed by the Polish parliament with a narrow majority.
 The legislation was sent to the upper house of parliament, the Senate, for approval and was initially rejected, but the veto was overridden by the lower house.